JoeSuber/OpenCV-Max-Build-Package-/README.md

 ###  OpenCV-Max-Build-Package-  ###

+    -- March 20, 2014: Must investigate the VTK extensions.
+Keep using Nvidia provided drivers & cuda direct d/l.
+        -- the only downside to that is that when your linux kernel is updated, after an eventual reboot, -- when confronted by the dreaded 'X' cursor on a blank, black, low-res GUI you can't escape:
+            Ctrl-Alt-f1, enter login, pass
+            sudo service lightdm stop
+            (find & run the Nvidia driver installer wherever you saved it.
+You DID keep it around, right? re-install it.)
+            sudo service lightdm start
+            (breath easy)
     -- Jan 6 2014 note: After a Jan 2nd xorg-edgers update blew up my Dec. install I went through this guide
     --- Everything worked!
 With the exception that you should avoid the ppa-based nvidia cuda and video
     --- drivers and simply install the 5.5.22 cuda version d/l from the nvidia website.